SALE AND PURCHASE

 Costs relating to sale and purchase of real estate

-For specific tax rates, please click here.
+For specific tax rates, please refer to Section on Taxes.

-Estate agent's fees
+Broker / estate agent's fees

 In a share transfer, the legal due diligence will be carried out by the lawyers.

 If you have any questions or comments about this report, please get in touch.

 Attorney Advertising Material © Withersworldwide - The information and opinions contained in this publication do not constitute professional advice